Gustavonn07/Gustavonn07/README.md

 - 📚 I'm studying programming about 6 months (June/2023)

-- 🤔 My interest lies in Web Development (In the future I may change to Date Analytics).
+- 🤔 My interest lies in Web Development (In the future I may study Date Analytics too).

 <table>